NagasivaKumari/DeepFake/README.md

 # ProofChain: Decentralized KYC, Media Registration & Attestation

 ## Overview
-ProofChain is a decentralized platform for KYC (Know Your Customer) verification, media registration, and attestation, leveraging Algorand blockchain, IPFS (via Pinata), and the Lute wallet.
-It provides a secure, transparent, and tamper-proof way to register, verify, and track digital assets and user identities.
+ProofChain is a decentralized platform for KYC (Know Your Customer) verification, media registration, and attestation.
+Leveraging Algorand blockchain, IPFS (via Pinata), and the Lute Wallet, it provides a secure, transparent, and tamper-proof way to register, verify, and track digital assets and user identities.

+ProofChain also acts as a blockchain-based AI content provenance and deepfake verification system, enabling creators and users to verify media authenticity, detect misinformation, and ensure trust in digital content.

+Usage

+-egister as a user, complete KYC, and upload media.

+-Admins can approve/reject KYC and view all registrations.

+-All media uploads are pinned to IPFS and registered on Algorand.

+-Download and verify media via explorer and IPFS links.

 ## Features
 - **KYC Registration & Approval**: Users register and submit KYC data, which is reviewed and approved/rejected by admins.